SMUDGE’S DIARIES

 The Robe Ranger

-A month-by-month breakdown of my dramatic existence.
+A month by month record of my dramatic existence.

 Soft pink logo-style image featuring a watercolour calico cat with white, black, and ginger markings, positioned on the right.
 A speech bubble on the left contains the words “ASK Smudge” in bold uppercase and script font.